Social Care: Care and support planning

 - Any other information about your care.

 Both LAs need to keep in touch with you during your needs assessment and care and support planning.
 They need to make sure you know what is going on and what progress they are making.

 If your personal budget is different in the LA you are moving to they have to explain why.
-They need to show you how they decided on your personal budget (see section 4).
+They need to show you how they decided on your personal budget.
+See the previous section for more information.

-If you have health needs, the LA you are moving to needs to work with the NHS to ensure you get the support you need.
+If you have health needs, the LA you are moving to needs to work with the NHS.
+This is to ensure you get the support you need.